Courses

 Your Future: Build Expertise for High-Impact Careers

-Our courses prepare you for careers in academia, industry, and policy-making by equipping you with strong analytical and research skills.
-At the bachelor’s level, courses like Behavioral Decision Making and Game Theory introduce key concepts in decision-making, market interactions, and strategic behavior.
+Our courses prepare students for careers in academia, industry, and policy by developing strong analytical and research skills.

 Current Modules